Shubhamx18/linux-for-devops/Day-3/03-linux-navigation-commands.md

 ---

 ## 🏠 `cd ~` — Go to Home Directory
-Quick shortcut to your home folder.
+Shortcut to your home folder.

 ```bash
 cd ~